SWE 2410 Lab 1: Checkers Pieces

 13. Identify the place in the code where it determines if a capture move is valid.

 14. Update this code to work for kings.
-As for regular pieces, a king must jump a piece (on the diagonal) to capture it, but the jump can be towards either side of the board.
-In real checkers, the piece must have the opposite color, but this is not enforced in this version of the game.
+As for regular pieces, a king must jump a single piece (on the diagonal) to capture it, but the jump can be towards either side of the board.
+In addition, add code to ensure a piece does not jump a piece of the same color.

 15. Identify the place in the code where a piece is visually removed from the board.